aiplanethub/supervised-learning-regression/decision-tree/541-Decision Tree.md

+### What is a Decision Tree?

 A decision tree is the most powerful and popular tool for classification and prediction.

-A Decision tree is a flowchart-like tree structure, where:
+A Decision tree is a flowchart-like tree structure where:

 * each internal node denotes a test on an attribute/feature,
 * each branch represents an outcome of the test, and